 COVID-19 vaccines protect against the SARS-CoV-2 virus (also known as COVID-19).
 The virus causes an infection in the lungs and airways and is a type of respiratory illness.
+In some cases, the infection can cause problems with other organs or other parts of the body.
 Go to ahs.ca/covid to learn more about COVID-19.

-There are 2 types of COVID-19 vaccines approved for use in Canada:
+The following COVID-19 vaccines are approved for use in Canada:

-- mRNA vaccines: The Pfizer-BioNTech (Comirnaty) and Moderna (SpikeVax) vaccines are mRNA vaccines. - Viral vector-based vaccines: The AstraZeneca (Vaxzevria)/ COVISHIELD and Janssen (Johnson & Johnson) vaccines are viral vector-based vaccines.
-For information about the viral vector-based vaccines, read the vaccine information sheet on ImmunizeAlberta.ca.
+- mRNA vaccines: Pfizer-BioNTech (Comirnaty) and Moderna (SpikeVax) - viral vector-based vaccines: AstraZeneca (Vaxzevria)/COVISHIELD and Janssen (Johnson & Johnson) - protein-based vaccine: Novavax (Nuvaxovid) - plant-based vaccine: Medicago (Covifenz)

+The mRNA and viral vector-based vaccines are available in Alberta.
+For information about the viral vector-based vaccines, read the vaccine information on ImmunizeAlberta.ca.

-To learn about how COVID-19 mRNA vaccines work visit canada.ca/en/health-canada/services/drugs-health-products/covid19-industry/drugs-vaccines-treatments/vaccines/type-mrna.
+To learn about how COVID-19 vaccines work, visit canada.ca/en/health-canada/services/drugs-health-products/covid19-industry/drugs-vaccines-treatments/vaccines.